allonli/mobile-deep-learning/README.md

-# Paddle-Mobile
+# Paddle-Lite

 The development of new version folder is fluid.

-MDL renamed the paddle-mobile and move to PaddlePaddle org.
+MDL renamed the paddle-lite and move to PaddlePaddle org.
 We will release a lite version of the paddle fluid for mobile device.

 # Mobile-deep-learning（MDL）